WLAN-Pi/wlanpihotspot/README.md

 # WLANPi Hotspot
-*Turn your WLANPi in to test AP*
+*Turn your WLANPi in to test a AP*

+The WLAN Pi hotspot mode has been created to provide a quick and dirty wireless AP for tasks such as wall attenuation measurements.
+It will also allow a temporary wireless connection when you'd like to hook up to a switch ethernet port and extend the network connection out to a wireless client.
+Finally, it can be used to provide wireless access to the WLAN Pi itself if an OTG or Ethernet connection is not available.

+If you have WLAN Pi image v1.7 or later, the package is already installed, available and ready to go!
+Read the notes below to find out how to configure and activate the WLAN Pi hotspot mode.

-This is a package created using the information in François Vergès blog article : [WLAN Pi - Setup a Wi-Fi Hotspot](https://www.semfionetworks.com/blog/wlan-pi-setup-a-wi-fi-hotspot)
+**Background**: This package was created using the information in François Vergès blog article : [WLAN Pi - Setup a Wi-Fi Hotspot](https://www.semfionetworks.com/blog/wlan-pi-setup-a-wi-fi-hotspot)

-This package is accessed using the menu system detailed in the WLANPi project : [Bakebit](https://github.com/WLAN-Pi/BakeBit)

 ## Requirements

-To provide a test hotspot using your WLANPi, you will need:
+To use hotspot mode on your WLANPi, you will need:

  - a supported wireless adapter plugged in to one USB port of the WLANPi (e.g. CF-912AC, CF-915AC)
- - WLANPi distribution v1.7 or later installed on a WLANPi (https://github.com/WLAN-Pi/wlanpi/releases), which includes [Bakebit](https://github.com/WLAN-Pi/BakeBit) v0.17 or later
+ - WLANPi distribution v1.7 or later installed on a WLANPi (https://github.com/WLAN-Pi/wlanpi/releases)

 ## Configurations Options

 It is very likely that you will not want to use this utility with the default shared key, channel and SSID.
+The defaults are:

+* shared key: wifipros
+* ssid: wlanpi_hotspot
+* channel: 36

-To change from the default settings, ensure that the WLANPi is operating in standard "classic"mode.
+To change from default settings, ensure that the WLANPi is operating in standard "classic"mode (i.e. it has not already been switched in to another node such as hotspot or wireless console mode).
 Then, edit the file: /etc/wlanpihostpot/conf/hostapd.conf.
 This can be done by opening an SSH session to the WLANPi and using the 'nano' editor:

 ```
  sudo nano /etc/wlanpihotspot/conf/hostapd.conf